i-lateral/development-webserver/README.md

 WWW_GROUP_ID=1000
 ```

+### Project Specific Environmental Variables

+When adding environmental config for a specific project, you need to
+reference docker containers by their container identifier (rather than
+a hostname).

+For example, on a silverstripe project, you need to use `database` as the
+mysql server name (rather than the db hostname).
+EG:

+    SS_DATABASE_CLASS="MySQLPDODatabase"
+    SS_DATABASE_SERVER="database" # NOTE this is the internal container ID
+    SS_DATABASE_USERNAME="root"
+    SS_DATABASE_PASSWORD="dev"
+    SS_DATABASE_NAME="dbschema"

 ### Executing project tasks (such as Sake or SSPAK)

 If you want to execute your local project commands (such as SilverStripe